rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/1 - Ingest/readme.md

 	docker -v
 	```

 	If a Docker version number is displayed, then Docker is installed.
-If Docker is not installed, you should restart your PC after installing it.
+If Docker is not installed, restart your PC after installing it.

 1. Create a directory on your hard disk and name it anything you want.
 Then add a text file named **Dockerfile** (no file-name extension) to that directory and insert the following statements: